 Instagram will show you account recovery keys – we recommend keeping a copy of these somewhere in case you lose or reset your phone (there is a prompt to save a screen shot in the Instagram app).
 These are one-time overrides for two factor login.
 These number-only recovery keys are different to the Instagram key, and you need to enter the key from step 3 into Sked, not these recovery keys.

-Paste the Instagram key into the 'two factor key' section of your account settings (under manage accounts > account actions > account settings), and click save key.
+Paste the Instagram key into the 'two factor key' section of your account settings (under Social Accounts > Instagram 2-Factor Authentication Key), and click save key.
 We will store the key securely.
 You will not see it displayed in settings after saving, but it will show you that one is on file: